 WAPF stands for the Weston A. Price Foundation.
 To quote, “A foundation that is a nonprofit, tax-exempt charity founded in 1999 to disseminate the research of nutrition pioneer Dr. Weston Price, whose studies of isolated non-industrialized peoples established the parameters of human health and determined the optimum characteristics of human diets.
 Dr. Price’s research demonstrated that humans achieve perfect physical form and perfect health generation after generation only when they consume nutrient-dense whole foods and the vital fat-soluble activators found exclusively in animal fats”.

 - Eat only foods that will spoil, but eat them before they do.

 - Eat naturally-raised meat including fish, seafood, poultry, beef, lamb, game, organ meats and eggs.

 - Eat whole, naturally-produced milk products from pasture-fed cows, preferably raw and/or fermented, such as whole yogurt, cultured butter, whole cheeses and fresh and sour cream.

 - Use only traditional fats and oils including butter and other animal fats, extra virgin olive oil, expeller expressed sesame and flax oil and the tropical oils—coconut and palm.

 - Eat fresh fruits and vegetables, preferably organic, in salads and soups, or lightly steamed.

 - Use whole grains and nuts that have been prepared by soaking, sprouting or sour leavening to neutralize phytic acid and other anti-nutrients.

 - Include enzyme-enhanced lacto-fermented vegetables, fruits, beverages and condiments in your diet on a regular basis.

-- Prepare homemade meat stocks from the bones of chicken, beef, lamb or fish and use liberally in soups and sauces.
+- Prepare homemade meat stocks from fish or from the bones of chicken, beef, or lamb and use liberally in soups and sauces.

 - Use herb teas and coffee substitutes in moderation.